william-spongberg/my-data/README.md

 # My Stats

 > See the [wiki](https://github.com/william-spongberg/my_data/wiki) for more
-> in-depth information and future ideas/plans.
+> in-depth information and possible ideas/plans.

 ## Aim